Tragic mask of Cacciapuoti from the 20th century

 Description

 The sculpture is signed on the back by Cacciapuoti and rests on a black lacquered wooden base measuring 16 x 10 x 10 cm in height.
-It comes from the private collection of a Milanese set designer and is in good condition, with a beautiful oxidized patina.
+It comes from a private collection of a Milanese set designer and is in good condition, with a beautiful oxidized patina.

 This tragic mask is a sculptural decorative element representing a human face with exceptional expression, simplified form, stylized and dramatic features.
 Like a shadow, the mask evokes the category of the double, acting as a curtain that hides to reveal.
 Dualism is in fact a symbol of Greek masks, the joyful mask of comedy and the sad mask of tragedy.
 The double meaning of unveiling and hiding is well expressed by the dual etymology of this word: in Latin, 'maschera' means person, while in Arabic, 'maskharah' means caricature or mockery.